Spring Hill Farm – Fairfax County, Virginia (c1809-2014)

 Andrews lived at Spring Hill until about 1993, and on Aug.
 3, 1994, and Aug.
 29, 1995.
 He sold the 25.5-acre property to Spring Hill Farm Land LLC.
 SHFL subdivided the property into 18 lots for multi-million dollar houses.

-The developer tried for nine years to find a suitable buyer for Spring Hill — someone that would appreciate and care for it.
-The developer asked Barrett Swink (fourth grandnephew of William Swink Jr.) to attend one of their broker-only open houses to act as a guide and historian.
-It was a good try, but not enough.
-It seems that no one wanted the old house, and financial considerations led to its demise.
-The old home was torn down in Feb.
+The developer tried for nine years to find a suitable buyer for Spring Hill.
+Owing to the cost of restoration, financial considerations led to its demolition and the historic home was torn down in Feb.
 2014.
 It was the last of the old Swink homes remaining in Fairfax County.
-It must have been just bad karma; she stood on lot 13.

 Most records, such as Wills, property deeds, and some vital records, that are referred to herein are located in the Fairfax County, Va., Archives and Land Records sections of the Circuit Court, Fairfax, Va.
 20130.
 Sources of other information will be identified separately.